doc4d/4d-web-studio/docs/getting-started/overview.md

 By joining this preview, you will discover a totally new web UI.
 You will get familiar with the concept of datasources and learn how to create webforms by placing components on a page, how to map components to data, how to trigger 4D code (dataclass functions or project methods) by configuring events.

-By early preview, you also have to expect an unfinished product, and bugs.
+Since this is a preview version, you'll be using an unfinished product, and you can expect bugs to happen.
 If you'd rather have a bug-free experience, we recommend waiting a few more months.

 As usual in such situations, we do not recommend using this product in a production environment yet.

-## Prerequisites
+## Who should use 4D Web Studio

 In order to get the best experience, 4D Web Studio currently requires a precise set of 4D skills:
-	• Knowledge of project mode is required: 4D Web Studio won’t run in binary mode.
+	• Knowledge of project mode: 4D Web Studio won’t run in binary mode
-	• ORDA skills are also recommended: 4D Web Studio relies heavily on dataclasses.
+	• Knowledge of ORDA: 4D Web Studio relies heavily on dataclasses
-	• Being familiar with 4D Rest server and API is a big plus.
+	• Being familiar with the 4D REST server and API

-	• Having used a recent version of 4D, such as 4D v18 or v19, is also recommended.
+Having used a recent version of 4D, such as 4D v18 or v19, is also recommended
-	• Time exploring this new set of tools

-If you are not familiar with the concepts listed above, we suggest you to follow one of our dedicated training sessions.
+If you are not familiar with the concepts listed above, we suggest following one of our dedicated training sessions.

-## A few things to know before you start using 4D Web Studio.
+## A few things to know before you start using 4D Web Studio

 ## Use cases